namratanwani/nhs-assistant/README.md

 ### Running the Web Application

-The Streamlit application provides a user-friendly interface for interacting with the RAG system:
+The Streamlit application provides a user-friendly chat interface for interacting with the RAG system:

 ```bash
 cd app